dingous/webcamfacetracker/README.md

 # webcamfacetracker
-Webcam e Face Identify with Face Tracker
+Webcam and Face Identify with Tracker